StudioEtrange/stella/nix/pool/artefact/lddtree/README.md

 lddtree
 =======

-Fork of pax-utils' lddtree python script
+Fork from https://github.com/ncopa/lddtree which is fork of pax-utils' lddtree.sh

 This is a shell version of pax-utils' lddtree.
-This tool is useful for resolving elf dependencies when creating initramfs images.
+This tool is useful for resolving elf dependencies.

-Differences from pax-utils' bash version:
-* don't use /bin/bash
-* resolv symlinks

-lddtree.sh depends on scanelf binary from pax-utils when using default backend tool 'scanelf' lddtree.sh depends on readelf binary when using 'readelf' backend tool
+lddtree.sh depends on scanelf from pax-utils package or readelf from binutils package.

 ```
 Usage: lddtree.sh [options] ELFFILE...